 Your hips are critical to your ability to walk, run, or stand.
 They also provide stability to the rest of your body, which is why hip pain can become disabling.
-At OrthoCare in Harlingen, Texas, Sujan Gogu, DO, and Stephanie Baker, MD, provide expert diagnosis and treatment for hip pain, including surgical interventions such as hip replacements and reconstructions.
+At OrthoCare in Harlingen, Texas, Stephanie Baker, MD, provides expert diagnosis and treatment for hip pain, including surgical interventions such as hip replacements and reconstructions.
 If you need specialized orthopedic care for hip pain, call OrthoCare or schedule a consultation online today.

 Arthritis is one of the most prevalent causes of hip pain.
 You use your hip joints far more than you might imagine, and diseases like osteoarthritis accelerate the deterioration of the cartilage that protects and lubricates your joints.
 You can also develop rheumatoid arthritis in your hips.

 Your hip pain could also be due to injuries like tendinitis, bursitis, labral tears, or fractures.
 Sciatica and other spinal issues can also cause hip pain.

 You’re more likely to experience hip pain if you’re overweight or have a condition like osteoporosis that weakens your bones.
 Your lifestyle can also contribute to hip pain — for example, if you have a sedentary lifestyle or a physically demanding job.

 How do you diagnose the cause of hip pain?

 You should never ignore pain, especially if it reduces your mobility or persists for more than a few days.
 Getting treatment as early as possible can reduce the amount of pain you experience overall and minimize disruption to your life.

 The doctors at OrthoCare provide comprehensive exams to identify the condition causing your hip pain.
 After reviewing your symptoms, medical history, and lifestyle details, they complete a physical exam to evaluate your condition and look for causes of your pain.